William V. Spanos

-William Vaios Spanos (31 Dec 1924 – 29 Dec 2017) was a Heideggerian literary critic.
-Spanos was a Distinguished Professor of English and comparative literature at Binghamton University, Binghamton, New York; he was a founder and editor of the critical journal boundary 2.
+William Vaios Spanos (31 December 1924 – 29 December 2017) was an American literary critic.

+Spanos was a Distinguished Professor of English and comparative literature at Binghamton University (SUNY) and was a founder and editor of the critical journal boundary 2.
 His work draws heavily on the philosophical legacy of Martin Heidegger, and while it does show the influence of the deconstruction of Jacques Derrida and Paul de Man, Spanos's vocabulary and concepts remain closer to Heidegger's Destruktion ("destruction") of metaphysics than to its philosophical successors.